insideout10/wordlift-docs/docs/overview.rst

         <iframe src="https://www.youtube-nocookie.com/embed/AR2pBOTLsy4" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-WordLift brings the power of Artificial Intelligence to web publishers around the World.
-WordLift is a plugin for WordPress designed to help you create, structure and visualize your content and to publish it as Linked Open Data following Tim Berners-Lee‘s Linked Data Principles.

 **WordLift** brings the power of *Artificial Intelligence* to web publishers around the World.
 **WordLift** is a plugin for WordPress designed to help you create, structure and visualize your content and to publish it as `Linked Open Data <key-concepts.html#linked-open-data>`_ following **Tim Berners-Lee**'s `Linked Data Principles <http://www.w3.org/DesignIssues/LinkedData.html>`_.